Avr13/Invasion_City-The-Rise-of-AI/README.md

 | A game that learns from your moves and progresses to win continuously thereafter.
 Based on Artificial Intelligence: Reinforecement Learning  | ![Widget](https://github.com/Avr13/Invasion_City-The-Rise-of-AI/blob/main/Game%20Screenshot.png)   |
 |---|---|

+## About the Game
+Invasion City is a 3*3 grid game that helps us to explore Reinforcement Learning strategies.
+It tries to examine the machine logic as it learns.
+It demonstrates how an artificial intelligence can develop and learn to pay.
+The machine learns fromthe mistakes it makes and becomes unbeatable.

 ## Purpose
 As students, we realize that just studying is not fun unless you associate a feeling or an emotion with it.
 It has also been proven by multiple scientists that once you